HMS Scarborough (1694): Rebuild at Deptford Dockyard 1705

-She was ordered rebuilt at Deptford Dockyard under the guidance of Master Shipwright Joseph Allin.
-She was launched/completed in December 1705.
-Her dimensions were a gundeck of 108 ft 7.5 in with a keel of 88 ft 11 in for tonnage calculation with a breadth of 29 ft 10 in and a depth of hold of 11 ft 10.5 in.
+She was ordered to be rebuilt at Deptford Dockyard under the guidance of Master Shipwright Joseph Allin.
+She was launched andcompleted in December 1705.
+Her dimensions were a gundeck of 108 ft 7.5 in, with a keel of 88 ft 11 in for tonnage calculation, a breadth of 29 ft 10 in, and a depth of hold of 11 ft 10.5 in.
 Her builder's measure tonnage was calculated as 42089/94 tons (burthen).
 Her armament was 36 guns wartime and 30 guns peacetime, consisting of eight/six 12-pounder guns on the lower deck (LD), twenty-two/twenty 6-pounder guns on the upper deck (UD), and six/four 6-pounder guns on the quarterdeck (QD).

 Service 1705-1720

 She was commissioned in December 1705 under the command of Captain Philip Stanhope.
 She was off Ostend in June 1706 with Vice-Admiral Sir Stafford Fairborne to co-operate with the army in the siege of the town.
-The ships bombarded the town during the landing of troops and Ostend capitulated on 25 June.
-In conjunction with HMS Fowey drove ashore and burnt the 60-gun Content then took the French 42-gun Le Mercure on 8 January 1707.
-In March she was escorting HMS Resolution conveying the Earl of Peterborough to Italy.
+The ships bombarded the town during the landing of troops, and Ostend capitulated on 25 June.
+In conjunction with HMS Fowey, Milford drove ashore and burnt the 60-gun Content, then took the French 42-gun Le Mercure on 8 January 1707.
+In March, she was escorting HMS Resolution conveying the Earl of Peterborough to Italy.
 The small convoy was spotted by a group of French ships.
-The Earl transferred to Enterprise and escaped to Leghorn along with Milford.
-Resolution went ashore and was burnt to avoid capture.
-She was in action at Minorca where Captain Stanhope was killed, on 17 September 1708.
-In September 1708 she came under the command of Captain John Goodhall (until 1715) serving with Whittaker's Squadron in the winter of 1708/09 and remaining in the Mediterranean during 1709.
-She sailed with a Newfoundland convoy then returned to the Mediterranean in 1711/12.
-She returned to Home Waters in 1715 and underwent a small repair at Woolwich costing 1,099.11.91/2d between September 1715 and February 1716.
-She was commissioned in 1718 under Captain Peter Chamberlain for service at Jamaica.
+The Earl transferred to Enterprise and escaped to Leghorn along with Milford, while Resolution went ashore and was burnt to avoid capture.

+Milford was in action at Minorca, where Captain Stanhope was killed on 17 September 1708.
+She came under the command of Captain John Goodhall until 1715, serving with Whittaker's Squadron in the winter of 1708/09 and remaining in the Mediterranean during 1709.
+She sailed with a Newfoundland convoy, then went back to the Mediterranean in 1711/12.
+She returned to Home Waters in 1715 and underwent a small repair at Woolwich, costing 1,099.11.91/2d between September 1715 and February 1716.
+She was commissioned in 1718 under Captain Peter Chamberlain for service in Jamaica.

 Loss

-She was wrecked on Cape Corrientes, Cuba, on 18 June 1720 with the loss of most of her crew, including Captain Chamberlain.
+She was wrecked on Cape Corrientes in Cuba on 18 June 1720.
+She lost most of her crew, including Captain Chamberlain.